-- 4.1 The proposals are made under Section 42 of the Town and Country Planning Act and are in effect to allow a permitted wind farm to have an additional 5-year life span of 30 years rather than 25. - 4.2 No consultation was, therefore, required as part of the application.
+- 4.1 The proposals are made under Section 42 of the Town and Country Planning Act and, in effect, seek to allow the extension of the operation of the permitted wind farm by an additional 5 years to 30 years. - 4.2 No consultation was, therefore, required as part of the application.